Time running out to get off Amazon's addictive cloud French minister warns

 “This is what I’m hearing from experts, including French people in Silicon Valley, who underline how worrisome this situation is.”

-Two consortia, one led by French telecoms group and former monopoly Orange, the other by rival SFR, tried to develop an alternative to U.S. services at a total investment cost of 450 million euros.
+Two consortia, one led by French telecoms group and former monopoly Orange (ORAN.PA), the other by rival SFR (ATCA.AS), tried to develop an alternative to U.S. services at a total investment cost of 450 million euros.

 But they did not gain any significant ground and Orange’s solution is poised to cease activity by the end of January 2020.